nikg/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc-bigip-sd/README.md

 ## Overview

-This guide will walk you through the steps to configure and use the BIG-IP Service Discovery for the BIG-IP TMOS deployed on the F5 rSeries device.
+This guide will walk you through the steps to configure and use the BIG-IP Service Discovery for BIG-IP TMOS deployed on the F5 rSeries device.

 The BIG-IP Service Discovery is a feature that allows you to automatically discover app services in an existing BIG-IP configuration.
 The BIG-IP Service Discovery uses the F5 XC Cloud CE node to communicate with the BIG-IP deployment and discover the Virtual Servers.
 This allows you to easily configure the HTTP and HTTPS load balancing and expose your applications to the internet.